Lefteris Giovanidis

-Lefteris Giovanidis (Greek: Λευτέρης Γιοβανίδης) is a theatre director and translator from Greece.
+Lefteris Giovanidis (Greek: Λευτέρης Γιοβανίδης) is a theatre director, performing arts manager and translator from Greece.
 A tireless director, on and off the stage.
 Lefteris, has a reputation as an astute artistic director of theaters, and has for many years been a highly regarded stage director as well.
-He is the current artistic director of the Municipal Theatre of Piraeus.
+From 2020 until 2023 he was the artistic director of the Municipal Theatre of Piraeus, a 130 year-old theatre with a long tradition and history, the 3rd most important theatre in Greece.
 He was also the artistic director of the Municipal and Regional Theatre of Kozani.

 Biography

 He studied at the Drama School of Athens supervised by director Giorgos Theodosiadis and he graduated in 1995.
 After his graduation he worked for two years as an actor in Athens and in 1997 he moved to New York, USA in order to study stage directing at Michael Howard Studio and Herbert Bergohof Studio.
-He also attended courses at Actor’s Studio NYC.
+He also attended courses at Actor's Studio NYC.
 During his stay in USA he worked at the beginning as assistant director and then he made his inaugural works as a director.
 He returned to Greece in 2000.

+In New York 1998, he founded his own company, Seventh Theatre, and did the productions of Sheppard’s “True West” and Marivaux’s “A matter of dispute”.
+In 2003, he founded in Athens the not-for-profit company that he had produced more than 14 performances.

 Until now Giovanidis has directed 46 plays, he has translated 14 more plays to Greek and he has made 6 adaptations of books for theatre.
+He has instructed drama and improvisation-classes at the Drama School of National Theatre of Northern Greece.
+He has co-operated with theatres and institutions like National Theatre of Greece, National Theatre of Northern Greece, Croatian National Theatre (Gradsko kazalište Marina Držića), Patras Municipal and Regional Theatre, Foundation of the Hellenic World, Michael Cacoyannis Foundation, Athens Festival, State Theatre of Turkey, etc.

 Moreover, he directed the medal ceremonies of the Athens Olympics and Paralympics Games in 2004 and the opening ceremony for the 2007 World Rhythmic Gymnastics Championships in Patras.
-He has instructed drama and improvisation-classes at the Drama School of National Theatre of Northern Greece.

-Giovanidis has co-operated with theatres and institutions like National Theatre of Greece, National Theatre of Northern Greece, Croatian National Theatre (Gradsko kazalište Marina Držića), Patras Municipal and Regional Theatre, Foundation of the Hellenic World, Michael Cacoyannis Foundation, Athens Festival etc.

 Theatre

+Selected translations

+“Enoch Arden”, Alferd Tennysson, (Megaron-The Athens Concert Hall-2022), “The Rose Tattoo”, Tennessee Williams (Regional theater of Northen Greece-2019), “Reunion”, David Mamet, (Apollon Theatre, Patras - 2012).
+“Heidi”, Johanna Spyri, (Apollon Theatre, Patras - 2011).
+“The smell of the kill”, Michelle Lowe, (Diana Theatre, Athens - 2010).
+“The Magic Flute”, Wolfgang Mozart, (Apollon Theatre, Patras - 2006).“Black bird”, David Harrower, (Aplo Theatre, Athens - 2006).
+“Trip to Bountiful”, Horton Foot, Vasilakou Theatre, Athens - 2005).
+“Melocoton en almibar”, Migel Mihura, Roes Theatre, Athens - 2005).
+“The Master Builder”, H. Ibsen, Modern Theatre, Athens - 2004).
+“Wheelchair dancer”, Sara Froeber, American– & Hellenic Center of Arts - 2004).
+“Play on”, Rick Abbot, Argo Theatre, Athens - 2003).
+“The whales of August”, David Berry, National Theatre of Greece - 2002).“Happy days”, Samuel Becket, (Rialto Theatre, Athens - 1997).